-Susan Reynolds has authored, co-authored, book doctored, or edited 45+ nonfiction and fiction books since 2007.
+Susan Reynolds has authored, co-authored, book doctored, or edited more than forty-five nonfiction and fiction books since 2007.
 Recently, she co-authored Train Your Brain to Get Happy, Train Your Brain to Get Rich, and Meditation for Moms.
 She also authored Everything Enneagram, and was the creator and editor of Adams Media’s My Hero series (Teacher, Mom, Dad, Dog), and Woodstock Revisited, 50 far out, groovy, peace-inducing, flashback-inducing stories from those who were there.
 Click here to link to Susan’s Amazon Author Page.

 To cultivate creative fulfillment, Ms. Reynolds uprooted her life and lived a year in Paris, reinventing herself.
 Upon return, she founded Literary Cottage (see below), a literary consulting firm based in Boston, through which she edits and coaches other writers in pursuit of happiness through publishing.
 She is currently writing a novel that takes place in Paris.

 Susan is available for presentations and workshops.
 She also regularly provides various writing and editing services, as noted below:

 Coaching: Many nonfiction authors come to me with a premise, a rough outline, and hundreds of pages of what amounts to notes.
 For these authors, I read everything and then we discuss what needs to be done.
 Typically, I help the client create a detailed outline; and then I insert all existing material into appropriate chapters.
 Whether I edit or the author regroups is up to the author.
 Once a first draft of the complete manuscript is pulled together, I typically provide a line-by-line (Level II) edit.